 6 smaller meals a day is more helpful than eating 3 larger ones.
 Some experts suggest

 having a few liquid meals a day.
 They suggest you do this until your blood glucose

 levels are stable and your gastroparesis is under control.
 You may also be told not

 to eat fatty and high-fiber foods.
-These can slow your digestion and be hard to digest.
+These can slow your digestion and may be hard to

-See your healthcare provider or a dietitian for the eating plan that is best for you.
+digest.
+See your healthcare provider or a dietitian for the eating plan that is best

 is inserted through the skin on your abdomen into your small intestine.
 This tube